Factbox: Boeing 737 MAX 8 groundings spread around the world

 Britain suspended flights of the 737 MAX aircraft over its territory.

-Vietnam state media reported the aviation regulator will not issue licences to domestic airlines to operate the 737 MAX until the cause of the Ethiopian crash is determined.

-The Vietnamese airline, which announced last month it was intalks to buy 25 Boeing 737 planes, declined to comment.

-The Australian airline said it will continue to work with Boeing, the airline does not have any 737 MAX 8 aircraftand said its first delivery was not due until November.
+The Australian airline said it would continue to work with Boeing; the airline, which does not have any 737 MAX 8 aircraft,said its first delivery was not due until November.

-Compiled by Alexander Cornwell in Dubai, Chandini Monnappain Bangalore and Sayantani Ghosh in Singapore; Editing by Alexander Smith and Robert Birsel
+Compiled by Alexander Cornwell in Dubai, Chandini Monnappain and Uday Sampath in Bangalore and Sayantani Ghosh in Singapore; Editing by Alexander Smith and Robert Birsel